cuewb-ghana/cuewb-ghana.github.io/source/_posts/2013-10-09-contacts-setup.markdown

 2. Click Contacts at the top of the screen and then Preferences.
 3. Open the Accounts tab and click +.
 4. Fill out your account information in the following fields:
-	- Account type: CardDAV
+	- Name: Enter the EWB Ghana account name: CUEWB-Ghana
-	- User name: Enter your full Google Account email address
+	- User Name: `cuewb.ghana.contacts@gmail.com`
-	- Password: Your Google Account password
+	- Password: Enter the group password.
+Request it from you know who.
 	- Server address: google.com
 6. Uncheck all of the options in "Also Setup"
 	- That means uncheck Mail, Reminders etc.